Bad Blood (Taylor Swift song): Release and commercial performance

 Kendrick Lamar featured and wrote his rap verses on the single release of "Bad Blood", which became his first number-one single in the United States.

 After 1989 was released on October 27, 2014, "Bad Blood" first charted on the Billboard Hot 100 for two weeks in November 2014 and January 2015, reaching number 78.
 In May 2015, a remix version featuring the rapper Kendrick Lamar was released as the fourth single to promote 1989.
 According to Lamar, Swift reached out to him personally and he agreed because they had been fond of each other's music.
-On the remix, Lamar raps two verses written by himself, and Ilya contributed additional production.
+On the remix, Lamar raps two verses written by himself, and Ilya contributed additional production, which incorporates a heavier percussive arrangement of trap and hip-hop beats, fluctuating hi-hats and clapping rhythms, and resonant kick drums.
 Lamar recalled that the collaboration with Swift went smoothly because "the vibe was right"; he finished his verses in a few takes during a studio session in Los Angeles.
 When Rolling Stone asked him in 2017 whether he was "taking sides in a pop beef", he responded that he was unaware of it.

 Big Machine Records released the remix for digital download on May 17, 2015, the same day that the premiere of its music video took place at the Billboard Music Awards.
 In the United States, Big Machine and Republic Records sent "Bad Blood" to contemporary hit radio on May 19, and to rhythmic radio on June 9, 2015.
 Universal Music Group released the song to Italian radio on June 12, 2015.
 "Bad Blood" re-entered the Hot 100 at number 53 upon its single release and reached number one the following week, on the Billboard Hot 100 chart dated June 6, 2015.
 "Bad Blood" was the third single from 1989 to reach number one, after "Shake It Off" and "Blank Space"; it was Swift's fourth and Lamar's first career number-one Hot 100 single.
 After one week at number one, it charted at number two for the next five weeks.